jfo/blog/source/drafts/sild11.md

 the beginning of each builtin.
 It will take the first operand and the number of arguments, and return true if the number matches the number of arguments passed to the function.
-Like most of the other functions that operate on these linked lists, it will be recursive.
+Like most of the other functions that operate on these linked lists, it could be recursive.

 ```c
 void arity_check(int args, C *operand) {